-NARRATION: As the PMRC grew to include the wives of 10 Senators and 6 House Representatives, the Senate held a hearing on rock lyrics in September of 1985.
+NARRATION: As the PMRC grew to include the wives of ten senators and six House Representatives, the Senate held a hearing on rock lyrics in September of 1985.

 CHAIRMAN DANFORTH: If you could speak directly into the microphone.
 Thank you.

 SUSAN BAKER: Some say there’s no cause for concern.
 We believe there is.